-Enjoy the wild landscape of the central Brooks Range in Gates of the Arctic National Park with us this summer.
-Camp by a deep blue lake, hike the tundra mountains, watch for arctic wildlife, explore ancient Eskimo sites, and enjoy fishing in the nation’s northern most National Park.
+Enjoy the wild landscape of the central Brooks Range in Gates of the Arctic National Park with us this fall as the tundra turns crimson and gold with fall colors.
+From our comfortable camp on the tundra you have ample time to hike the tundra, watch for arctic wildlife, search for ancient Inupiat Eskimo sites, and enjoy the nation’s northern most National Park.

 Gates of the Arctic is the “crown jewel” of America’s National Park system.
 With 19 million acres of sprawling and undeveloped wild land in the central Brooks Range, it is a wilderness like no other.
 With no constructed trails, no campgrounds, and no visitor services of any kind, Gates of the Arctic is the perfect place for wilderness exploration and solitude.
-One of our favorite places in the Park is near the continental divide on the shores of an enormous lake surrounded by mountains and tundra as far as the eye can see.
+One of our favorite places in the Park is north of the continental divide surrounded by mountains and tundra as far as the eye can see.

-One of our favorite routes follows the edge of the lake and up a side creek to the east.
+One of our favorite routes heads up a side creek to the east of camp.
 As we ascend, the valley narrows into a canyon, often full of animal sign.
-A caribou trail leads over a low pass from which we can survey the entire area, with broad valleys, small ice fields, clear creeks and the broad lake all surrounded by the rugged and rocky peaks.
-From the high point of the hike, we can make our way back to camp stopping at several archaeological sites along the way, marveling at the ingenuity and fortitude required to thrive in the Arctic hundreds of years ago.
+A caribou trail leads to a stunning peak from which we can survey the entire area, with broad valleys, small ice fields, and clear creeks all surrounded by the rugged and rocky peaks.
+From the high point of the hike, we can make our way back along a gradual ridge basking in the beauty of the Arctic.

-Arctic grayling and lake trout are abundant in the lake and we are happy to help you learn to fish and to cook them for dinner if you are successful.
-Both spinning gear and fly rods are appropriate and this is a great place to learn to fish.
+Arctic grayling are abundant in the river and we are happy to help you learn to fish and to cook them for dinner if you are successful.
+Both spinning gear and fly rods are appropriate.

 We never know exactly what wildlife we may encounter on a trip, but caribou frequent the area in August, feeding on the rich green tundra in small bands.
 It is also a great place to watch bears grazing the flats or eating berries on the slopes.
 We may also see wolves, red fox, moose and a great variety of other furred and feathered creatures during our time in the mountains.
 The serendipity is part of what makes encountering wildlife so rewarding.
 A keen interest and keen eyes are certain to spot a great variety of wildlife.